Parfocal

 Tripod Collar

 What Is A Tripod Collar?
 A tripod collar, sometimes also called a lens collar, is a lens accessory that allows the lens to be mounted to a tripod.
 When the weight of a lens reaches a certain threshold, it’s no longer safe to mount the camera to a tripod as the weight of that lens would put too much strain on the lens mount.
 Instead, a tripod collar is used on the lens and this provides an easy way to support your setup under the lens instead of the camera.
-Large telephoto lenses of 300mm and upwards usually have permanently built-in …
+Large telephoto lenses of 300mm and upwards usually have permanently …

 Read more